Deployments

 Select the image version and set the container name, vCPU, and memory.
 You can also enable the collection of standard output files.
 If you enable file collection, you will be billed for the log storage space you use.

-AOM provides each account with 500-MB log storage space for free each month.
+AOM provides each account with free 500-MB log storage space each month.
 You will be billed for any extra space you use on a pay-per-use basis.
 For details, see Product Pricing Details.

 You can also configure the following advanced settings for containers:

 - Storage: You can mount persistent volumes to containers.
 Currently, Elastic Volume Service (EVS) and SFS Turbo volumes are supported.
-Click the EVS Volumes or SFS Turbo Volumes tab, and set the volume name, capacity, container path, and disk type.
+Click the EVS Volumes or SFS Turbo Volumes tab, and configure the parameters such as the volume name, capacity, container path, and disk type.
 After the workload is created, you can manage the storage volumes.
 For details, see EVS Volumes or SFS Turbo Volumes.

-- Log Collection: Application logs will be collected in the path you set.
+- Log Collection: Application logs will be collected from the path you set.
 You need to configure policies to prevent logs from being over-sized.
-Click Add Log Storage, enter a container path for storing logs, and set the upper limit of log file size.
+Click Add Log Storage, enter a container log path, and set the log storage space.
 After the workload is created, you can view logs on the AOM console.
 For details, see Log Management.

 - Environment Variables: You can manually set environment variables or add variable references.
 Environment variables add flexibility to workload configuration.
 The environment variables for which you have assigned values during container creation will take effect upon container startup.
 This saves you the trouble of rebuilding the container image.